Lifespan: Tenbun 5 (1536) to 4/9 of Tenshō 12 (1584)

 In the third month of 1582, at the Conquest of Kōshū by the allied armies of the Oda and Tokugawa, Tsuenoki deployed his two sons, while Nobunaga ordered Tsuneoki himself to stay behind to defend Settsu Province.
 On 6/2 of Tenshō 10 (1582), Nobunaga died in a coup d’état by one of his senior retainers, Akechi Mitsuhide, in an event known as the Honnō Temple Incident.
 Tsuneoki converged with Hashiba Hideyoshi who rushed back to the capital with his army from an invasion of the western provinces.
 At the Battle of Yamazaki, Tsuneoki led a vanguard division of 5,000 soldiers in the right wing of the formation, defeating Mitsuhide, serving as a veteran of the Oda family.

 In 1584, at the Battle of Komaki-Nagakute against the allied forces of Tokugawa Ieyasu and Oda Nobukatsu, attention was given to his course of action, but, in the end, he joined on the side of Hideyoshi.
 In the event of victory, he was promised to receive Owari Province.
-At the outset of fighting, he attacked Inuyama Castle, then stopped at Jōjō Castle, and, together with Miyoshi Nobuyoshi (later known as Toyotomi Hidetsugu), Mori Nagayoshi (Tsuneoki-s son-in-law), and Hori Hidemasa, attempted to attack Ieyasu’s main base in Mikawa Province.
-In the first half of the battle, a bullet struck his saddle, causing him to fall from his horse and, along with Nagayoshi, died in battle at Nagakute after being stabbed by a spear wielded by Nagai Naokatsu.
+Initially, he captured Inuyama Castle, then stopped at Jōjō Castle.
+Meanwhile, the battle in Komaki turned into a stalemate.
+Aiming to break the deadlock, Tsuneoki, joined by Miyoshi Nobuyoshi (later known as Toyotomi Hidetsugu), Mori Nagayoshi (Tsuneoki’s son-in-law), and Hori Hidemasa, traveled around Mount Komaki in an attempt to attack Ieyasu’s main base in Mikawa.
+After learning of these developments, Ieyasu had the Tokugawa forces launch a surprise attack in Nagakute.
+During the battle, a bullet struck Tsuneoki’s saddle, causing him to fall from his horse and, along with Nagayoshi, he was killed after being stabbed by a spear wielded by Nagai Naokatsu.
 Tsuneoki was forty-nine years old.
-His eldest son, Motosuke, was also killed in action so his second son, Terumasa, succeeded him as the next head of the clan.
+His eldest son, Ikeda Motosuke, was also killed in action.